ethpandaops/panda-pulse/README.md

 # panda-pulse 🐼

-A monitoring tool for Ethereum networks that checks node health and reports issues to Discord.
+A good monitoring tool for Ethereum networks that checks node health and reports issues to Discord.

 The checks are run against a Grafana instance, which is configured with a Prometheus datasource.
 The checks themselves are rather specific to the custom Prometheus metrics ethPandaOps has setup, so your mileage may vary as a public user.